Customer service has evolved. Have your contact centers?

 Customers today have high expectations when they consult customer service.
 They want to have their problems resolved quickly and efficiently and easily give up on a company if they aren’t satisfied.
 The 2018 New Voice Media “Serial Switchers” report reveals that 67% of customers will switch to a new brand because of bad customer service.
 The survey equates this to $75 billion a year – not a small chunk of change.

-Below are a few areas where traditional call centers often fall short—and in a moment, you’ll be able to complete a brief survey to gain an honest assessment of your call centers.
+Below are a few areas where traditional contact centers often fall short—and in a moment, you’ll be able to complete a brief survey to gain an honest assessment of your contact centers.

-Today’s traditional call center has failed to evolve
+Today’s traditional contact center has failed to evolve

-Given the influence this workforce has over an organization’s success, it is essential to take a critical look at your call center.
-Many of today’s traditional call centers fall short, and this has taken a significant toll on customer experience.
+Given the influence this workforce has over an organization’s success, it is essential to take a critical look at your contact center.
+Many of today’s traditional contact centers fall short, and this has taken a significant toll on customer experience.

 - Poor call handling: Long wait times, being cold and impersonal, blocking contact from live humans, repeating issues over and over again to multiple people, and not getting a quick resolution to problems all increase customer churn.